33rd Troop Carrier Squadron: Formation and training

 On 14 February 1942, the 33d Transport Squadron was activated at Middletown Air Depot, Pennsylvania and became a unit of the 315th Transport Group.
 The original cadre was selected from the 2nd Transport Squadron, with First Lieutenant Elmer F. Estrumse, from the 6th Transport Squadron, in command.
-Shortly after activation, the squadron began to operate with Douglas C-39s, loaned by the 2nd Transport Squadron, hauling cargo from Middletown to widely scattered points in the United States as well as Newfoundland, Haiti, Cuba, and other foreign air fields.
+Shortly after activation, the squadron began to operate with Douglas C-39s, loaned by the 2nd Transport Squadron, hauling cargo from Middletown to widely scattered points in the United States and Newfoundland, Haiti, Cuba, and other foreign air fields.
 The squadron's first plane, a Douglas C-53 Skytrooper, was assigned during the first week of June 1942.

 On 17 June 1942, the squadron moved to Bowman Field, Kentucky.
 An influx of personnel increased the organization from a cadre to approximately half its T/O strength.
 The organization continued to haul cargo to diverse points while at Bowman Field, and, in addition, instituted an extensive training program for both flying and ground personnel.
 Training for pilots and enlisted men began for the operation of Douglas C-47 Skytrain transport aircraft.
 In early July 1942, the squadron was redesignated the 33rd Troop Carrier Squadron.

 On 3 August 1942, the squadron moved from Bowman Field, Kentucky to the Florence Army Air Field, South Carolina.
 The movement was completed on 5 August.
 The squadron began to gather its required strength of pilots and enlisted man as combat crews, and its allotted quota of aircraft.
 An intensive overseas training program was immediately undertaken.
 Flying personnel engaged in night flying and dropped paratroops in southern maneuvers.
 Ground personnel were given infantry and commando training.
 While at Florence, the number of aircraft in the unit was raised to a maximum of thirteen.
 The squadron sustained its first loss of personnel when Sergeant Joseph Archembault died on 29 August 1942, at Florence, S.C., as a result of injuries received in a motor vehicle accident.

 In September 1942, seventy-two officers and enlisted men formed an air echelon and departed for Hamilton Field, California, for overseas transition training.
 Two weeks later, on 20 October 1942, the ground echelon departed Florence by rail, arriving at its destination, Pittsburg, California, on 27 October 1942.